pfarpp/Prayfah-CS100_CollabStoryGit/README.md

 - **Conclude the Story Together**: After each person adds their line, collaborate to ensure the story has a satisfying ending within the five-line limit.
 - **Focus on Quality**: Make each line meaningful to contribute to the story’s theme or plot.

-**Goal**: Work together to create a cohesive story that’s complete in just five lines!

 ---
 ## **Getting Started**
 ### 1. 👥 Form Your Group